-Both the Peer Evaluation Committee and the Committee shall receive all particulars of the offer excepting only salary.
+Both the Peer Evaluation Committee and the Hiring Committee shall receive all particulars of the offer excepting only salary.

-- (5) If the candidate rejects the offer, the University Librarian shall decide either to continue negotiations with the candidate, or to inform the Peer Evaluation Committee and the Committee that the competition is to be continued. - (6) If an internal candidate accepts an offer of a different position within the Library, it shall not adversely affect the employee's eligibility for career development increments, or any other increment to their nominal salary, or their eligibility for sabbatical leave, or their eligibility for or status of confirmation or Professional Achievement Award. - (7) If a professional librarian employee should prove unsatisfactory in their new position, transfer from that position to any other position in the Library shall not adversely affect that employee's eligibility for career development increments, or any other increments to their nominal salary, or their eligibility for sabbatical leave, or their eligibility for or status of confirmation or Professional Achievement Award.
+- (5) If the candidate rejects the offer, the University Librarian shall decide either to continue negotiations with the candidate, or to inform the Peer Evaluation Committee and the Hiring Committee that the competition is to be continued. - (6) If an internal candidate accepts an offer of a different position within the Library, it shall not adversely affect the employee's eligibility for career development increments, or any other increment to their nominal salary, or their eligibility for sabbatical leave, or their eligibility for or status of confirmation or Professional Achievement Award. - (7) Transfer from their new position to any other position in the Library shall not adversely affect that employee's eligibility for career development increments, or any other increments to their nominal salary, or their eligibility for sabbatical leave, or their eligibility for or status of confirmation or Professional Achievement Award. - (8) In cases where a professional librarian employee holding a confirmed appointment is appointed to a different position from that held as a result of competition or transfer, the initial appointment to the new position shall be for a period of one (1) year.
+Three (3) months prior to the end of the year, a performance appraisal shall be conducted in accordance with the provisions of Article 11.3 to determine whether the appointment to the new position shall be made a continuing one.
+The appointment shall be renewed upon the recommendation of the Peer Evaluation Committee to the University Librarian.
+In the event that the employee does not wish or is not able to continue in the position, or that the Employer finds the employee's performance unsatisfactory, the employee shall be transferred to an equivalent position without loss of previous salary or benefits and subject to the provisions of Article 37.2(a).